 Sometimes your body gets low on these essential minerals.
 Like when you have a cold or flu.
 When you've been ill from food poisoning.
 When you're breastfeeding a very hungry newborn around the clock.
 Or when you're playing sports or even just walking and naturally sweating in the hot summer sun.

-This is when you need a homemade electrolyte drink to replenish these essential minerals.
+This is when you need a homemade electrolyte drink to replenish these essential minerals and rehydrate your body naturally.

 - Unsweetened coconut water